General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 20. Climbing and hanging movements on the anthem, wall

-Use in different directions: up, down, sideways
+Spanish in different directions: up, down, to the sides

-With the help of legs
+With the help of the legs

 At the end of 2 years without the help of legs -2m